How bad is eating (red) meat for our health and the environment?Last Updated : 12 April 2022

 - World Cancer Research Fund/American Institute for Cancer Research.
 Diet, Nutrition, Physical activity and Cancer: a Global Perspective.
 A Summary of the Third Expert Report 2018.

-- The World Health Organisation (2018) What national and subnational interventions and policies based on Mediterranean and Nordic diets are recommended or implemented in the WHO European Region, and is there evidence of effectiveness in reducing noncommun
+- WHO (2018).
+What national and subnational interventions and policies based on Mediterranean and Nordic diets are recommended or implemented in the WHO European Region, and is there evidence of effectiveness in reducing noncommunicable diseases?

 - Tilman, D and Clark, M (2014).
 Global diets link to environmental sustainability and human health.
 Nature, 515:518–522.
 DOI: